ioluwayo/hackerank_challenge/README.md

-# hackerank_challenge
+# hackerrank_challenge
-Solution to the "Difference diagonal" challenge on hackerank.
+Solution to the "Difference diagonal" challenge on hackerrank.
     This program is my solution to the "diagonal difference" challenge on hackerrank.
     Given a square matrix of size ,N X N calculate the absolute difference between the sums of its diagonals.
     Input format :